secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 | Correctness      | the code coverage has to be at least 95%                                                |
 | Maintainability  | particular attention has to be paid to the maintainability in design and implementation |

-TODO: Functional requirements

-Provide documentation for:

-- [ ] Data structures
-- [ ] API functionality
-- [ ] How to run/deploy the application
-- [ ] How to change the export template

 ### Stakeholders